Last updated on October 24, 2023.

 SIU operations are more complex than in the past and are being asked to do more with less.
 They involve centralized resources, task force approaches, investigative vendors, new data sets, and regulatory requirements.
 Claim systems are no longer effective at managing the unique tasks associated with case management.
 Further, organizational intelligence derived from investigative results is critical to understand trends and drive predictive analytics.

 That’s why having a modern case management system is vital.
 New SIU case management solutions can automate time-consuming tasks such as triage, auditing, reporting, and compliance to help boost productivity and efficiency.
-Because SIUs handle major cases that involve organized rings, they’ll need advanced solutions to manage investigations.
+Because SIUs handle major cases that involve organized rings, they’ll need advanced solutions, such as Decision Net to manage investigations.
 Further, key data points around investigative results allow for the tuning and retrofitting of predictive models.

 Stay on the cutting-edge of fraud detection